Skip to main content

 Figure 11.4[5]

-The specific foundations, which include the knowledge, skills, and behaviors that preschool children typically develop in a quality preschool environment relating to visual art, music, drama, and dance, are outlined later in the chapter as each strand is explored.[6]
+The specific foundations, including the knowledge, skills, and behaviors that preschool children typically develop in a quality preschool environment in visual art, music, drama, and dance, are outlined later in the chapter as each strand is explored.[6]

 References